-Line of Duty season 6: When is the release date, who is in the cast and is there a trailer?
+Line of Duty season 6: When will the new series air, who is in the cast and is there a trailer?

-So when will the BBC drama air, who is in the cast and how did season five end?
+So when will Line of Duty air, who is in the cast and how did season five end?

 When will Line of Duty season 6 air?

-Steve Arnott actor Martin Compston recently teased fans with a sneak peek of the script, sharing a photo on social media with the caption: "Guys...
+Steve Arnott actor Martin Compston also teased fans with a sneak peek of the script earlier this year, sharing a photo on social media with the caption: "Guys...
 I'm scared," before adding: "Don't look directly at it."

 Who will star in Line of Duty season 6?